brunnaam/rshell/README.md

 HOW TO BUILD

 Rshell has a Makefile to be build.
 To use it, clone the repository and type 'make'.
 This will create a folder /bin, where the executable file, rshell, is.
+The bin folder will also have a ls executable, which is a implementation of the linux command 'ls'.

 BUGS: